-There are various types of access control and the choice to which to use is determined based on the organization’s choice that satisfies their security and compliance need.
+There are various types of access control, and the choice of which to use is determined based on the organization’s choice that satisfies their security and compliance needs.
 They are as follows below.

 Note: DAC systems are generally easier to manage than MAC systems.
 The distrusted administrative model puts less of a burden on the administrator.
 The administrator is not responsible for setting the permissions on all the systems.